25 Awesome Things To Do in Melbourne

 It’s also a chance to learn more about First Nations’ connection to the land, and have a yarn about culture, history and modern-day challenges facing Aboriginal people in Australia.
 In my opinion, this is a tour that international visitors and Australians alike should take.

-The Koorie Heritage Trust also runs an hour-long tour around Federation Square and along Birrarung Marr.
+The Koorie Heritage Trust also runs an hour-long tour around Fed Square and along Birrarung Marr.
 This organisation works toward bridging the gap between Aboriginal and non-Aboriginal people and raising awareness and appreciation of Aboriginal culture.

 At the Melbourne Museum, check out the Bunjilaka Aboriginal Cultural Centre.
 There are permanent exhibitions as well as temporary exhibits that showcase the vibrant Indigenous culture.